R4d0slav/Computer-Vision/Mean-Shift-Tracking/README.md

 3. <b>Convergence Criteria</b>: Convergence is determined by evaluating the change in the estimated position between consecutive iterations.
 The Mean-Shift algorithm typically converges when the estimated position stabilizes within a certain threshold.

 ## Example
-Using the Mean-Shift Tracker on a sequence "torus" from http://box.vicos.si/vot/vot2014.zip.
+Using the Mean-Shift Tracker on sequence "torus" from http://box.vicos.si/vot/vot2014.zip.

 https://github.com/R4d0slav/Computer-Vision/assets/60989050/66729e5e-23f5-4aa5-a973-a255a063040d